Danish Women's Football League

 The Danish Women's Football League, known as the Danish Women's Football Tournament (Danmarksturneringen i kvindefodbold, sometimes abbreviated as Kvinde-DM), is a league of semi-professional football clubs in Denmark.
-It was founded by the Danish Football Association in 1975, following the discontinuation of the end-of-the season knock-out tournament format for the women's national championship after two editions (1973–1974).

 The league is divided into three tiers - A-Liga, B-Liga, and C-Liga, with promotion and relegation between the league tiers.
-A-Liga fields 8 clubs (6 for the title race in the spring), as does B-Liga, while the C-Liga is divided into two groups of 7 clubs each.
+A-Liga fields 10 teams (6 for the title race in the spring), B-Liga fields 8 teams, while C-Liga is divided into two groups of 6 clubs each.

-1975 Danish Ladies Football Tournament was the first season, fielding twenty teams, which had qualified through the regional football league championships, split equally into two geographically divided groups with the two group winners progressing to a national championship final.
+It was founded by the Danish Football Association in 1975, following the discontinuation of the end-of-season women's national championship knock-out tournament format after two editions (1973–1974).
+The 1975 Danish Ladies Football Tournament was the first season, fielding twenty teams divided geographically in two groups of ten with the two group winners progressing to a national championship final.
+The teams had qualified through regional football league championships..

 A combined nationwide first division was introduced in 1981, a second division was implemented in 1993 and a third division was added in 2021.
 Since the nationwide division was introduced in 1981, clubs finishing last in the league have been relegated to the non-league fourth tier, the Danish Women's Series.

 Initially formed as an amateur tournament, professionalism was legalised in July 1997, albeit restricted to the league, with the first semi-professional player contracts in Danish women's football being signed by Fortuna Hjørring og Frederiksberg BK.